 SOPHIE GAMAND

-PHOTOGRAPHER, ARTIST, ADVOCATE
+PHOTOGRAPHER, ARTIST, ADVOCATE, ANIMAL CHAPLAIN

 ARTIST STATEMENT:

 Anchored in photography, my multidisciplinary work explores the dog-human bond and what it reveals about our humanity.
 I am particularly interested in areas of friction in this relationship, which I observe through an ecofeminist lens.
+As an ordained (secular) animal chaplain, I help build bridges to repair the disrupted bond.

 ABOUT SOPHIE’S WORK